Latent Emissions, Chakaia Booker

 The next training sessions will begin in January 2017.
-Applications are now being accepted and came be completed online. (link “online” to the application) Interviews will take place the week of November 7.
-If you have questions please contact the Curator of Education, Public Programs (link whole title to my email: email@example.com).
+Applications are now being accepted and came be completed online.
+They are due November 21.
+Interviews will take place the week of November 28.
+If you have questions please contact the Curator of Education, Public Programs.

 Click on the link below to fill out and submit your application.